CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Subdivision

 The subdivision state for each tile determines if and how it subdivides into children tiles, as per the `tilingScheme`.
-The subdivision state is encoded in 2 bits, and padded with 0s at the end to meet byte boundaries.
-At runtime, these padding bits are ignored.
+The subdivision state is encoded in 2 bits.
+The buffer will use the `BIT` component type and associated layout rules, as defined in the [3DTILES_binary_buffers](https://github.com/CesiumGS/3d-tiles/blob/3DTILES_binary_buffers/extensions/3DTILES_binary_buffers/README.md#3dtiles_binary_buffersbufferviews) extension.
 A tile can have one of the following subdivision states:

 | Bitcode | Description                                            |
 |------|--------------------------------------------------------|